yentheng0110/tp/docs/UserGuide.md

 Note : <br>
 • The NRIC must belong to an existing patient in the system <br>
-• Date and Time format must be in : dd-MM-yyyy HH:mm
+• Date and Time format must be in : dd-MM-yyyy HH:mm <br>
+• Parameters entered in the input can be of <u>any order</u> and is <u>allowed</u>, i.e. you may input "ic/", "v/", "d/", "m/" <u>in any order</u>.
+Or you may also choose to stick to convention and input "ic/", "v/", "d/", "m/" in this order.

 ## Deleting a Patient Record